petterh/textedit/docs/Introduction.md

 ﻿### Programming Industrial Strength Windows

 [Next: The Road Ahead »](Chapter-1-The-Road-Ahead.md)

 # Introduction

-**“Error handling has been omitted for clarity.”**
+“**Error handling has been omitted for clarity.**”

 Too many times have I read that sentence in a programming book or article.
 Not that there’s anything inherently wrong with this; simplification is a legitimate teaching device.
 The problem is that the literature is terribly one-sided – it’s a rare gem that says, “error handling has been included to show how it’s done.”
 Many programmers never learn how to handle errors and anomalies.
 Even more chilling, some never realize that the issue exists.
 The results are all around us: robustness and reliability are rarely considered defining characteristics of software.

 This book gives you an understanding of what it takes to build industrial strength software – software that works reliably and robustly, software that doesn’t get between the user and his task.
 It will not bestow software nirvana upon you; indeed, no book ever could.
 That unattainable state of grace can only be approached through experience; the most a book can do is to help you get the right rather than the wrong kind of experience.
 My highest hope is that the book will inspire you to _care_ – about your users, about your profession and about getting the details right.

 The word _fragmentation_ is descriptive of much current computer literature.
 Many books use minimalist examples to illustrate various APIs and subsystems, and rarely draw things together into a coherent whole.
 Again, this is not necessarily a Bad Thing; many excellent books use this approach.

 Unfortunately, it is not enough.
 When you assemble those fragments to create a full-blown application, their interaction gives rise to an exponential increase in complexity, and a myriad of details must be considered.
 This aspect of software construction is rarely covered, and the literature is left with a hole large enough to drive a truck-full of bugs through.
 Sadly, bugs and inconsistencies often are considered defining characteristics of computer software.

 In this book I’ve taken a more holistic approach: I built it around the development of a single application called TextEdit.
 I did this with a considerable amount of trepidation, though – TextEdit doesn’t have years of field-testing under its belt, so I worry that it will fail to work correctly.

 One purpose of the book is to induce the same feeling of uneasiness in you.
 Anything that can go wrong will most certainly do so, one time or another; so preaches the Gospel according to Murphy.
 In software development, this often translates as “whatever users can do, some user will do,” one time or another.
 Many developers suffer a failure of the imagination when confronted by this simple law of nature.
 In one application I tried recently, a numeric input field commendably refused to accept anything but digits.
 It did not object, however, when I _pasted_ non-digits, realizing too late that it was in mortal danger: “Run-time error 13!” it cried, and expired.